oracle/coherence-operator/docs/samples/management/console-cohql/README.md

 # Access Coherence console and CohQL on a cluster node

 The Coherence Console and CohQL (Coherence Query Language) are developer tools for interacting with a Coherence cluster.

-When running Coherence under the Coherence Operator, you can `exec` to any of the pods to start either of these tools as a storage-disabled client.
+This samples shows using `kubectl exec' to connect to any of the pods and start either of these tools as a storage-disabled client.

 [Return to Management samples](../) / [Return to samples](../../README.md#list-of-samples)